For those headaches, cramps, aches, and fevers, Advil can be invaluable when you’re traveling.

 This does not apply to Advil liqui-gels, as the liquid is enclosed in a capsule.

-Can You Bring Tylenol, Ibuprofen, and Other OTC Medications on a Plane?
+What About Tylenol, Ibuprofen, and Other OTC Medications?

 Whether you want to bring Tylenol on a plane, or other medications like Advil, Ibuprofen, Motrin, and Aleve, the TSA state that: